ImagineLearning/statefun-3.3-embedded-java/README.md

 Visit the S3 services page.
 Find the S3 bucket (flink-demo-bucket-*) and upload the following files to the bucket
 - `../target/my-stateful-functions-embedded-java-3.3.0.jar` (Flink demo application code)
-- `start-flink-lambda/start_flink_py.zip` (Lambda handler code which transitions the Managed Flink instance to the 'Running' state)
+- `start-flink-lambda/start_flink_py.zip` (Optional, lambda handler code which transitions the Managed Flink instance to the 'Running' state)

 Alternatively, use the AWS CLI to upload the files...
 ```
 flink_bucket_name=$(kubectl get managed | grep bucket | awk '{print $4}')
 aws s3 cp ../target/my-stateful-functions-embedded-java-3.3.0.jar s3://${flink_bucket_name}/my-stateful-functions-embedded-java-3.3.0.jar
-aws s3 cp start-flink-lambda/start_flink_py.zip s3://${flink_bucket_name}/start_flink_py.zip
+aws s3 cp start-flink-lambda/start_flink_py.zip s3://${flink_bucket_name}/start_flink_py.zip # optional
 ```

 ##### Provision the Managed Flink application

 Applying the following claim will trigger the creation of the Flink application, its role, and log groups.
-Note that the Flink application will become 'Ready' but will not run on its own.
-Additional resources are required to auto-run the Flink app... a lambda for handling EventBridge events from the Flink application, an EventBridge rule and trigger to invoke the lambda, an IAM role allowing the lambda to make API calls to observe and control the Flink app, plus a permission for the EventBridge rule to invoke the lambda as a target.
-When the lambda sees that the Flink application is in the Ready state, it will invoke an API call to start the application.
+Note that by default Flink application will become 'Ready' since `startApplication: true` is commented-out in the claim.

 ```
 kubectl apply -f claims/managed-flink-claim.yaml
 ```

+Visit the AWS Managed Flink applications page in the web console.
+When the application statis is `Ready`, then uncomment the `startAppication: true` line in the `managed-flink-claim.yaml` file and re-run the `kubectl apply -f claims/managed-flink-claim.yaml` command.
+If the initial claim apply is performed with `startApplication: true` then Crossplane appears to go into a loop where it updates the application every few minutes, and so it switches back and forth between `Running` and `Updating` :(

+> If using the `flink-lambda` composition, no further action should be required to transition the Flink application to the `Running` state.

 Wait until the Flink application is in the 'Running' state, then execute the following commands to send events and see the results: